Mucus may block inhaled antibodies in lung disease

 Summary

-This study looks at how mucus in the airways of people with bronchiectasis (a chronic lung condition) affects a new inhaled antibody treatment.
-Researchers will collect sputum samples from 30 adults to test how well the antibodies can reach and bind to bacteria.
-The goal is to understand barriers to treatment and help design better inhaled therapies.
+This study looks at how mucus from the airways of people with bronchiectasis affects a new inhaled antibody treatment.
+Researchers will collect sputum samples from 30 adults with stable bronchiectasis and test how well the antibodies can reach and bind to bacteria in the lab.
+The goal is to understand barriers to this therapy and help design better inhaled treatments for chronic lung infections.

 Disclaimer Read more